Cysiuu/awesome-browsers/README.md

 # awesome-browsers
 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 **Welcome to the Awesome Browsers!
-This list covers a wide range of web browsers-related stuff, their features, privacy aspects, and helpful links.
-Whether you're looking for information on mainstream browsers, privacy-focused alternatives, or specific browser extensions, this list is here to help you navigate the web with confidence.**
+This list covers a wide range of web browser-related topics, including features, privacy aspects, and helpful links.
+Whether you're seeking information on mainstream browsers, privacy-focused alternatives, or specific browser extensions, this list helps you navigate the web with confidence.**

 # Contribution

-**Contributions are highly encouraged — let's expand this list together and make it the go-to resource for everything related to web browsers and grow awesome community! <br><br> >>> <a href="contributing.md">Contribution guidelines</a> <<<**
+**Contributions are highly encouraged — let's expand this list together and make it the go-to resource for everything related to web browsers and grow an awesome community! <br><br> >>> <a href="contributing.md">Contribution guidelines</a> <<<**

 # Browsers